ramonskie/codex/openstack.md

 ```

 Again, since our creds are already in the long-term vault, we can skip the credential migration that was done in the proto-bosh deployment and go straight to committing our new deployment to the repo, and pushing it upstream.

-Now it's time to move on to deploying our `beta` (staging) Cloud Foundry!

 Next, we will deploy our jumpbox.